Student Grievance and Appeals Procedures

 If you are taking any WSSU courses (online or face-to-face), and you have a complaint about your experience with Winston-Salem State University (WSSU), you have the following options:

 You can follow WSSU's process for student complaints, which is located below.
-Beyond WSSU a student may follow the UNC-General Administration grievance procedure.
+Beyond WSSU a student may follow the UNC-System Office grievance procedure.
 You may also contact The Southern Association of Colleges and Schools Commission on Colleges, which is WSSU's regional accrediting agency.
-Once there search using "grievance" or "complaint."
+Once there, search using "grievance" or "complaint."

 Winston-Salem State University (WSSU) is committed to respecting all members of the University community and providing a quality educational experience for all students.
 The objective of the student complaint procedures is to ensure that the concerns and complaints of undergraduate or graduate students are addressed fairly and are resolved promptly.
 Complaints related to these procedures are usually the result of behavior that the student feels is unjust, inequitable, or creates an unnecessary hardship.